English and Music BA

 Learning

-You'll learn through a mix of lectures and smaller group seminars.
-We keep seminar groups small because we believe that's the best way to stimulate discussion and debate.
+You'll learn through a mix of lectures and smaller group discussions (seminars).
+We believe seminars are the best way to stimulate discussion and debate, ensuring every student has the opportunity to speak.

 You'll be taught by world-leading experts in both departments.
-School of English staff are researchers, critics, and writers, as well as passionate, dedicated teachers who work tirelessly to ensure their students are inspired.
+Our staff are researchers, critics, and writers, as well as passionate, dedicated teachers who work tirelessly to ensure their students are inspired.

-In the Department of Music, our staff research directly informs the content of our degrees and we bring our expertise and ideas into all our teaching, so you’ll benefit from being introduced to the latest discoveries at the forefront of musical research.
+Staff research directly informs the content of our degrees and we bring our expertise and ideas into all our teaching, so you’ll benefit from being introduced to the latest discoveries at the forefront of English and musical research.

 Assessment